“The path to a healthier diet need not be as difficult to navigate as it may appear”

 Carbohydrates

 Another dietary variable of significance relating to both inflammation and the synthesis of cytokines, especially adipokines, is the intake of carbohydrates.
 Carbohydrates can be assessed by their “glycemic load,” the degree to which a carbohydrate impacts blood levels of glucose and insulin.
-Low glycemic load diets reduce inflammation and are associated with lower levels of CRP, a biomarker for systemic inflammation.
+Low glycemic load diets reduce inflammation and are associated with lower levels of CRP (C-reactive protein), a biomarker for systemic inflammation.
 Furthermore, low glycemic load diets are associated with higher levels of kynurenic acid which acts as an NMDA antagonist which reduces pain (See: Neurobiology of Pain).

 See: Carbohydrates

 What is less controversial is what one should not eat: low fiber, calorie-dense, high fat, highly-processed foods.
 It has been well established that a diet rich in these products contributes to oxidative stress, obesity, cardiovascular disease and possibly some cancers as well as other diseases.
-For more information, please see the following handouts:

 1.Wellness (Anti-inflammatory) Diet: Overview